 Drummer and founding member Mick Fleetwood was sure this album would be a hit, but was worried that Warner Brothers Records wouldn't promote it properly.
 He went to the head of the label and insisted that they either give it a big push or let another record company have it.
 Warner Brothers promoted it heavily and the album went to #1 in the US.

-Venice, a Southern California band and a favorite of Stevie Nicks, put this on their 1999 album Spin Art.
+Venice, a Southern California band and a favorite of Stevie Nicks, included it on their 1999 album Spin Art.

-Former New Kid On The Block Joey McIntyre recorded this for his 2002 album One Too Many: Live From New York.
+Former New Kid On The Block Joey McIntyre, who recorded it for his 2002 album One Too Many: Live From New York.

 The Dixie Chicks performed their version at the Grammy awards in 2003.
 They won three awards that year, including Best Country Album.

-A cover of this song by the Glee Cast resulted in it entering the Top 40 for the first time in March 2011.
-The tune featured in the "Sexy" episode of the Fox TV series in which Naya Rivera's character Santana Lopez chose "Landslide" to express her true feelings for Heather Morris' Brittany Pierce.
-The following week it debuted at #23 on the singles chart.
+The Glee Cast recorded this song with Gwyneth Paltrow.
+The tune featured in the "Sexy" episode of the Fox TV series on March 8, 2011, in which Naya Rivera's character Santana Lopez chose "Landslide" to express her true feelings for Heather Morris' Brittany Pierce.
+The following week it debuted at #23 on the US chart.

 This song was used in a very memorable Budweiser commercial that debuted during the Super Bowl in 2013.
 The spot showed one of their famous Clydesdale's being raised from birth and then leaving home to join the Budweiser team.
 When his former owner travels to Chicago to see him, the horse breaks away for a reunion.
 The commercial looked like it was going to take a comic twist, but was actually quite sentimental and somehow worked.